 Our go-to rescue plan on a stormy day is room service.
 It’s sensational to get back to the room, enjoy a long hot shower, and not go back out.
 If room service isn’t your style, pick up a bite on your way to your room or order pizza.
 Put on your pajamas and rest so you can be fresh the next morning.

 If you suddenly realize you did not pack properly for the weather conditions, check with your hotel to find out if you can receive an Amazon delivery.
-You can order almost anything you need, even that extra pair of shoes you forgot, or one of these, without spending precious vacation time at the mall.
+You can order almost anything you need, even that extra pair of shoes you forgot, or a shoe/boot dryer, without spending precious vacation time at the mall.
 Spring for next-day shipping (this is an excellent time to try out a Prime membership) and get on with your magical day.

 More weather tips from goinformed.net